 Dr. Thomas Cynkin is the Vice President of External Affairs at the Daniel Morgan Graduate School of National Security.

 Cynkin previously headed the Washington Office of Fujitsu Ltd. as Vice President and General Manager.
-A former Foreign Service Officer for 24 years, he served seven years as a Japanese-speaking diplomat in Japan and was the Asian affairs advisor to two Deputy Secretaries of State and two US Ambassadors to the UN.
+A Foreign Service Officer for over twenty years, he served seven years as a Japanese-speaking diplomat in Japan and was the Asian affairs advisor to two Deputy Secretaries of State and two US Ambassadors to the UN.

 Dr. Cynkin received his Ph.D. from the Fletcher School of Law and Diplomacy at Tufts University.
 He was a Fellow at Harvard’s Kennedy School of Government and worked at the Institute for Foreign Policy Analysis before entering government service.
 He has also served as an Adjunct Professor of Economics at the Elliott School of International Affairs at George Washington University.

 Pompeo Is Back in North Korea—This Is What He Should Do (National Interest, 5 July 2018)

 As American Secretary of State Mike Pompeo travels to North Korea this week, it’s easy to be cynical about the Singapore Summit.
 Rather than briefly suspending judgment while we see whether Singapore was the start of a “Sadat Moment” involving a momentous geopolitical shift, most commentators have been quick to focus on what wasn’t immediately achieved….